jruizgit/rules/README.md

 The durable_rules core engine is implemented in C, which enables fast rule evaluation as well as muti-language support.

-*What is new in V2?
-- No dependendcy on Redis nor web frameworks
-- Up to 10x faster than the previous version
-- Simpler programming model with synchronous verbs*
+*In durable_rules V2, less is more: The Rete tree is fully evaluated in C. Thus, the framework is 5x to 10x faster (depending on the scenario) and does not require Redis.
+The programming model for posting events, asserting and retracting facts is synchronous and does not prescribe any web framework.*

 ## Getting Started

 Using your scripting language of choice, simply describe the event to match (antecedent) and the action to take (consequent).

 ### Node.js

+To install the framework do: `npm install durable`

 ```javascript
 var d = require('durable');